-The purpose of the Beargrass Project CCS Project is to inject and sequester supercritical CO2 deep in the Mt.
+The purpose of the Dragon Project is to inject and sequester supercritical CO2 deep in the Mt.
 Simon Sandstone.
 This project targets the reduction of CO2 emissions into the atmosphere from the adjacent ethanol facility.
-In order to demonstrate the efficacy of this project and the long-term sequestration of CO2, the rigorous testing and monitoring program presented in (Attachment 06: Testing and Monitoring, 2024) will be implemented.
+In order to demonstrate the efficacy of this project and the long-term sequestration of CO2, the rigorous testing and monitoring program presented in Attachment 06: Testing and Monitoring, (2024) will be implemented that covers the pre-operational, injection, and post-injection phases of the project.
 The QASP presented in this document provides additional information on the methodology and technical standards that will comprise the proposed testing and monitoring program.